magusfabius/flowwery/README.md

 - receive an NFT when you purchase the ticket (check contracts/lottery_experimental.cdc)
 - add an NFT in the prize pool resource
-- see on frontend the tickets I've already purchased
+- see on frontend the tickets I've already purchased and total wins

 ### 🙏 Inspired by